All you Have to Know About UK Gambling Taxes

 Casino Games That Are Not Subjected To Taxation In The UK

-Again, UK players, so long as they are 18 and based in the UK, can pocket all gambling winnings tax-free.
+Again, UK players, as long as they are 18 and live in the UK, can pocket all gambling winnings tax-free.

 This only applies to UK players, while operators are subject to various taxation duties, as shown below.